LordKenny/STEAMKGF/README.md

-#🔑 Steam Key Generator and Verifier 🎮
+🔑 Steam Key Generator

-This project allows you to generate and verify Steam keys using Python.
-It leverages the `requests`, `random`, `art`, and `colorama` packages to create a fun and interactive key generation experience.
-The generated keys are checked for validity using the Steam API and categorized as valid, invalid, or encountering errors.
+This Python script allows you to generate random Steam keys and verify them using the Steam API.

-✨ Features:
+🚀 Features:

-- Continuous key generation at a rate of {NUM_KEYS_PER_SECOND} keys per second ⚡️
-- Visual and colorful display of key validation results 🌈
-- Integration of ASCII art for a visually appealing welcome banner 🌟
+- Generates random Steam keys consisting of uppercase letters and digits.
+- Verifies the validity of keys by sending them to the Steam API.
+- Displays real-time verification results (Valid, Invalid, Error).
-- Saving of valid keys to an "output.txt" file 📝
+- Saves valid keys to an output file.

-- Steam API key persistence for convenient usage 🔑
+📝 Usage:

+1️⃣ Make sure you have a valid Steam API key.
+If you don't have one, you will be prompted to enter your Steam API key when running the script.
+2️⃣ Run the script using the command `python script.py`.
-To get started, make sure to have the required packages installed by running `pip install -r requirements.txt`.
-Then, execute the script and enter your Steam API key when prompted.
-Press Enter to begin the key generation process.
+3️⃣ Press Enter to start the key generation process.
+4️⃣ The generated keys will be verified in parallel at a rate of 100 keys per second.

-The generated keys will be checked against the Steam API, and the validation results will be displayed with corresponding colors.
-Valid keys will be saved to the "output.txt" file for future reference.
+5️⃣ Verification results will be displayed in real-time.
+6️⃣ Valid keys will be saved to an output file named "output.txt".

-Feel free to explore, run, and modify this project to suit your needs.
-If you have any questions or suggestions, please don't hesitate to reach out.
-Happy key generation! 🚀
+Make sure to install the required dependencies using the command `pip install -r requirements.txt` before running the script.

+Enjoy generating and verifying Steam keys! 🎮🔑